Last updated: January 6th, 2023

 - Chainring adjustments are easier to fine-tune, since you can change just one tooth out of 30- to 50-something up front, versus one out of 10- to 20- something in the back.

-- Chainrings are usually cheaper and easier to replace than freewheel sprockets.
+- Chainrings are usually cheaper and easier to replace than rear sprockets.

 - It’s easier to chain links than to add them, so move to smaller gears rather than larger, when possible.
 That means decreasing the front for a lower gear ratio, or decreasing the rear for a higher gear ratio.